 SARA DA Mapping identifies that that a Category 4 (Major) Waterway traverses the site and a Category 2 (Moderate) Waterway crosses the north western corner of the site.
-It is noted that Stage 1A and 1B of the proposed development do not extend as far as the mapped waterway.
+It is noted that Stage 2 of the proposed development does not extend as far as the mapped waterway.